Skeyelab/Pulse24Sync/README.md

 ### Plugin not appearing in DAW
 - Ensure the plugin was built successfully
-- Check that the plugin files were copied to the correct location
+- Check that the VST3 file was copied to the correct location
 - Restart your DAW after installation

 ### Tempo sync issues